New Year’s Resolutions the Buddha Might Have Made

 As human beings, we have the unique ability to develop and cultivate our minds.
 I, for one, resolve in the new year not to squander this precious opportunity.

 © 2011 Toni Bernhard.
 Thank you for reading my work.
-I'm the author of four books, including How to Be Sick: Your Pocket Companion (for those who've read How to Be Sick and for those who haven't), available May 2020; visit tonibernhard.com for more information.
+I'm the author of four books, including my new book How to Be Sick: Your Pocket Companion (for those who've read How to Be Sick and for those who haven't).
+Visit tonibernhard.com for more information.